How to Make a Feel Better, Get Better, I Care About You Box

 I have come up with something that I am really happy with; a “Feel Better, Get Better, I Care About You” Box.
 It’s a gift that is homemade and comes from the heart.

 We all know someone who is going through something.
 Today, I am sharing a gift to give when you want someone to know that you care and that you are thinking of them.

 I don’t know about you, but I become a little bit paralyzed when something happens to someone I care about.
-The big things, a cancer diagnosis.
-A sick child, loved one, or parent.
+The big things, like a cancer diagnosis.
+A sick child, a loved one, or a parent.
 Covid.
 And the smaller but still difficult things, a job loss.
 A divorce.
 A betrayal.

 The card reads:

 Things I don’t know:

 You are cared about more than you realize

 I am here for you, no matter what

 For me, the sentiment on this card exactly sums up what I am feeling and the feeling that I am trying to convey.